Andy Fordham: Return to darts

 In September 2007, after a nine-month absence from darts due to his health issues, Fordham made a low-key return to the oche at the Turunc Open in Turkey.
 Fordham did comparatively well, reaching the semi-final of the singles event where he lost to the eventual winner Martin Phillips from Wales.
 During his lay-off from the game, Fordham had lost 10 stone (63.5 kg, 140 lbs).

-He won one match in an attempt to qualify for the 2008 Lakeside World Championship, but went out in the last 128 and also lost in his opening match at the last 136 stage of the Winmau World Masters.
+He won one match in an attempt to qualify for the 2008 Lakeside World Championship, but went out in the last 128 and also lost in his opening match at the last 136 stage of the World Masters.
 He then received an invitation to play at the Zuiderduin Masters in December 2007 – but lost both matches 0–5, to Mark Barilli (averaging 53.43) and to Co Stompé (averaging 76.20).

 Move to the PDC

 Fordham made his PDC debut in March 2009 at a Players Championship in Coventry, losing his preliminary round match 6–4 against Gary Scratchley.
 After ending his first six tournaments with no prize money and without a single win, Fordham won his first match at the East Midlands Players Championship, beating Jon Archer 6–4 and earned £200 for his efforts.
 He eventually lost to James Wade in the last 64 stage.
 He also won £200 in Austria and a combined total of £400 over two tournaments in Nuland.
 As of October 2011, Fordham was ranked 303 in the PDC Order of Merit, having not won any prize money since October 2009.

 After steady improvement in results and increased practice to regain his skills, in 2013, he made a return to competitive tournament darts.